sebdraven/IOCmite/README.md

 ## Usage

 To import indicators from MISP to suricata with redis to store last run time, run the following command:
-`suricata_misp --config /path/to/json/file/settings.json --run --redis`
+`iocmite --config /path/to/json/file/settings.json --run --redis`

 To import indicators from MISP to suricata with temp file to store last run time, run the following command:

-`suricata_misp --config /path/to/json/file/settings.json --run --tmp_file`
+`iocmite --config /path/to/json/file/settings.json --run --tmp_file`

 To catch alert from redis and send sightings to MISP, run the following command:
-`suricata_misp --config /path/to/json/file/settings.json --redis --alerts`
+`iocmite --config /path/to/json/file/settings.json --redis --alerts`

 To catch alert from eve_json and send sightings to MISP, run the following command:
-`suricata_misp --config /path/to/json/file/settings.json --redis --eve_json`
+`iocmite --config /path/to/json/file/settings.json --redis --eve_json`